Joel Shapiro: Work and inspiration

 While in India serving in the Peace Corps, Shapiro saw many Indian art works; he experienced art in India as "pervasive and integral to the society", and he added: "the struggle in my work to find a structure that reflects real psychological states may well use Indian sculpture as a model".
 His early work, which also drew inspiration from Greek art, is characterized by some by its small size, but Shapiro has discounted this perception, describing his early works as "all about scale and the small size was an aspect of their scale".
 He described scale as "a very active thing that's changing and altering as time unfolds, consciously or unconsciously," and, "a relationship of size and an experience.
 You can have something small that has big scale."
 He said that in these works he was trying "to describe an emotional state, my own longing or desire".
 He also said that during this early period he was interested in the strategies of artists Robert Morris, Richard Serra, Carl Andre, and Donald Judd.

 By the 1980s, Shapiro began to explore larger and life-size forms in pieces that were still reminiscent of Indian and Greek sculpture but also inspired by early modernist works by Edgar Degas and Constantin Brâncusi.
 The bulk of these pieces have been commissioned or acquired by museums and galleries.
 Later, Shapiro further expanded his repertoire by creating pieces that depicted the dynamism of human form.
 For instance, his subjects were portrayed in the act of dancing, crouching, and falling, among others that explored the themes of balance, cantilever, projection, and compression.
 His later works can have the appearance of flying, being impossibly suspended in space, and/or defying gravity.
 He said about this shift in his work that "[he] wanted to make work that stood on its own, and wasn't limited by architecture and by the ground and the wall and right angles."
 These can be demonstrated in the case of the large-size outdoor art he made for the Hood Museum of Art.
 The bronze piece was an attenuated form that leans over a walkway and its near-falling form is viewed as an energizing element in the museum's courtyard.
 This sculpture, like all of Shapiro's mature works, are untitled.

-Shapiro was Jewish, and Jewish traditions have influenced his art works, including his frequent use of the color blue.
+Shapiro was Jewish, and Jewish traditions influenced his art works, including his frequent use of the color blue.
 Shapiro's work has on occasion been compared to that of Alberto Giacometti, one of his favorite sculptors.

 Most of Shapiro's works received no name and go by the title Untitled.
 The artist explained: "I'm not much of a poet.
 Form is its own language."

+Posthumous event

+On September 2, 2026, U.S. President and Kennedy Center Chairman Donald Trump had Shapiro's 27-foot-high Blue (2019) disassembled and removed by the National Park Service from the grounds of the Kennedy Center in Washington, D.C.